Kubernetes

 Specific Kubernetes Platforms

-If you are using Openshift, GKE Standard, OKE, or MKE, you will need to enable eBPF with the following option:
+If you are using Openshift, Google Kubernetes Engine (GKE) Standard, Oracle Kubernetes Engline (OKE), or Mirantis Kubernetes engine (MKE), enable eBPF with the following option:

 • --set agent.ebpf.enabled=true

-If you are using GKE autopilot, you will need to enable the following option:
+If you are using GKE autopilot, enable the following option:

 • -–set agent.gke.autopilot=true